GermanBread/FileFinderGit/README.md

 # File Finder

-Project intended to make it easy to find files scattered across your drives.
+A project intended to make it easy to find files scattered across drives.
-Includes basic UI and sorting.
+This project contains a `UserInterface.cs` file which has been written with other projects in mind.

 Written in C# using .NET Core 3.1.107.